 MNRF mapping and Schedule B Natural Heritage Features of the County of Hastings Official Plan has identified Stratum 1 deer yard and wintering habitat covering the property, which is considered SWH.
 White-tailed Deer concentrate during the winter, after snow accumulates.
 Deer show a high fidelity to these gathering areas, returning each year.
 This specialized habitat is considered Significant Wildlife Habitat as deer rely on the thermal cover and food found in these wintering yards.
 To confirm that an area is being used for deer wintering, it requires suitable vegetation for both thermal cover and food (deciduous shrub, saplings and/or Eastern White Cedar and Eastern Hemlock) in addition to having a history of deer use.
-During field assessment, signs of deer activity are recorded, as well as type and quantity of vegetation cover and the quality of habitat.
-Based on the species present and the current use of the subject property as a highly developed commercial rental property with minimal vegetation and very high levels of human activity along with a lack of tree cover in the eastern area of the property and steep slopes with a small, forested area in the western area, the subject property lacks the necessary features to function as deer habitat.
-It is therefore not suitable vegetation to function as a deer yard.
+During field assessment, any signs of deer activity were recorded, as well as type and quantity of vegetation cover and the quality of habitat.
+Based on the species present and the current use of the subject property as a developed residential lot with high levels of human activity within, and on adjacent properties and the location being on a narrow peninsula, the subject property lacks the necessary features to function as deer habitat.
+It is therefore not suitable to function as a deer wintering area.